snowdrop/k8s-infra/README.md

        * [Bash script (minishift only)](#bash-script-minishift-only)
        * [Ansible playbooks](#ansible-playbooks)

-# Instructions to install a kubernetes/openshift cluster
+# Instructions to install a k8s cluster

-This project details the prerequisites and steps necessary to convert a machine / environment into a Cloud Development Platform using Linux Container as a foundation and Kubernetes/OpenShift as the orchestration and management platform of those containers.
+This project details the `prerequisites` and `steps` necessary to convert a machine / environment into a Cloud Development Platform where we can deploy a Kubernetes (aka k8s) cluster.

-The documentation has been designed around the following topics
+The documentation has been designed around the following topics :

 - Become a Docker machine
 - Next, to provision Kubernetes/OpenShift
+- Post installation

 ## Become a Docker Machine